apace100/origins-docs/docs/data_types/attribute_modifier.md

 [Data Type](../data_types.md).

-An [Object](object.md) used to specify how a value should be modified.
+An [Object](object.md) used to specify how an attribute should be modified.

 ### Fields: